daniel4875/pico-ite-flasher/README.md

 # Pico ITE Flasher

 An adaptation of Chromium OS's [iteflash](https://source.chromium.org/chromiumos/chromiumos/codesearch/+/main:src/platform/ec/util/iteflash.cc) for the Raspberry Pi Pico.

 The script supports reading, erasing, writing and verifying the flash of various ITE EC chips.

+Note: The code for the [I2ITE](https://github.com/c0d3z3r0/i2ite) tool was also used for guidance, e.g. for the bitbang waveform timings.

 ## Setup